 The funded ratio is a standard measure of a plan's funded status representing the ratio of the actuarial value of assets to the actuarial accrued liability.
-The funded ratio as of the last actuarial report, July 1, 2017, is 56.4%, compared to 55.5% on July 1, 2016, and 54.2% on July 1, 2015.
-As of July 1, 2017, the Systems' unfunded actuarial accrued liability was \$2.123 billion.
+The funded ratio as of the last actuarial report, July 1, 2018, is 57.7%, compared to 56.4% on July 1, 2017, and 55.5% on July 1, 2016.
+As of July 1, 2018, the Systems' unfunded actuarial accrued liability was \$2.107 billion.
 In determining contribution rates, an actuarial value of assets is used rather than a market value of assets, with the actuarial value of assets (AVA) based on smoothed returns.
 This "smoothing method" is intended to help reduce the volatility of the contribution rates from year to year.
 The method used to compute the AVA takes the difference between the actual market value of assets and the expected actuarial value of assets (based on the assumed 7.0% investment return rate), and establishes a base each year which is equal to this difference less any unrecognized bases from prior years.
-If the current year's base is of opposite sign from the prior years' bases or the current year's base (oldest bases first) until either the prior years' bases or the current year's base is reduced to zero.
+If the current year's base is of opposite sign from the prior years' bases then it is offset dollar for dollar against the prior years' bases (oldest bases first) until either the prior years' bases or the current year's base is reduced to zero.
 Any remaining bases are then recognized over the remaining period for the base (5 less the number of years between the base year and the valuation year) in equal dollar amounts.